arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='open'>Open Questions:</a>
 * What did you learn yesterday/this week?
 * List the last 5 books you read.
+* Why are Quora's answers better than Yahoo Answers' ones?

 ####[[↑]](#snippets) <a name='open'>Questions about snippets of code:</a>